 History has always been held in high regard at North Ealing Primary School (NEPS), with the school’s own rich history within the context of the local area a celebrated and inspiring feature of the school.
 The history curriculum at NEPS makes full use of resources within the immediate and wider local area enabling children to develop a deep understanding of the rich history of their locality.

-Early Years Foundation Stage (EYFS) follow the ‘Development Matters in the EYFS’ guidance which aims for all children to have a greater understanding of the World, covering the following aspect – People and communities, The world, and Technology – including concepts such as past and present, cultures and communities.
+Early Years Foundation Stage (EYFS) follows the ‘Development Matters in the EYFS’ guidance which aims for all children to have a greater understanding of the World, covering the following aspect – Past & Present, Culture & Communities, The Natural World.

 In Key Stage 1 and 2, we teach history via an enquiring, coherent curriculum to ensure that all children: gain solid knowledge and understanding of Britain’s past and that of the wider world; are encouraged to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement; begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups.